 Crapo Statement at Hearing on HHS Budget

-Washington, D.C.--U.S. Senator Mike Crapo (R-Idaho), Ranking Member of the U.S. Senate Finance Committee, delivered the following remarks at a hearing entitled, “The HHS’s Fiscal Year 2022 Budget.”
+Washington, D.C.--U.S. Senator Mike Crapo (R-Idaho), Ranking Member of the U.S. Senate Finance Committee, delivered the following remarks at a hearing entitled, “The President’s Fiscal Year 2023 Health and Human Services Budget.”

 The text of Ranking Member Crapo’s remarks, as prepared, is below.

 “Thank you, Mr. Chairman, and thank you, Secretary Becerra, for being here today.

 “Our federal health care programs face a range of pressing challenges, which demand serious solutions.
 Today’s hearing provides a crucial opportunity to highlight both shared priorities and concerns with respect to the proposals put forth by the President.

 “As part of the Cancer Moonshot initiative, the Administration has rightly acknowledged the value of multicancer early detection tests, which have the potential to boost the cancer survival rate while driving down costs.
 Earlier this Congress, I reintroduced bipartisan legislation to ensure Medicare coverage for these screening tools, and I look forward to working with you, Secretary Becerra, to move this bill across the finish line.
 The budget proposal’s focus on mental health also offers potential for common ground.